rainboxx/Paymill-REST/README.md

 through [Paymill::REST::Transactions](http://search.cpan.org/perldoc?Paymill::REST::Transactions).

-Each operation of those factories is returning one or a list of the appropriate item modules, so [Paymill::REST::Transactions](http://search.cpan.org/perldoc?Paymill::REST::Transactions) is returning one or a list of [Paymill::REST::Item::Transaction](http://search.cpan.org/perldoc?Paymill::REST::Item::Transaction).
+Each operation of those factories is returning one or a list of the appropriate item modules, so operations called on [Paymill::REST::Transactions](http://search.cpan.org/perldoc?Paymill::REST::Transactions) are returning one or a list of [Paymill::REST::Item::Transaction](http://search.cpan.org/perldoc?Paymill::REST::Item::Transaction).

 ## AVAILABLE OPERATIONS